This page provides instructions on configuring Business Journeys.

-As you create milestones, a flow map detailing the business workflow is automatically displayed in the Business Journey page.
-Additionally, selecting a Business Journey opens it in a new window with the flow map enabled.
+As you create milestones, a flow map detailing the business workflow displays on the page.
+Selecting a Business Journey prompts a new window with the enabled flow map.
 This behavior is controlled by the

 Data Prerequisites for Defining Business Journeys

-You need to know your starting and ending event and the clearly defined steps in between.
-To collect additional fields in the events being captured by Application Analytics use one or more of the following techniques:
+You need to know the starting event, ending event, and clearly-defined steps in between.
+To collect additional fields in the events being captured by Application Analytics, see one or more of the following: